-In the event that CTA ultimately determines it is necessary to purchase private property for the RLE Project, CTA would be required to follow the guidelines of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, along with state regulations.
-CTA will treat property owners fairly and will seek cooperative settlements of property acquisitions.
+In the event that the CTA ultimately determines it is necessary to purchase private property for the RLE project, the CTA would be required to follow the guidelines of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended, along with state regulations.
+The CTA will treat property owners fairly and will seek cooperative settlements of property acquisitions.

 You can read more about your rights under applicable federal laws here: